FourjsGenero/ex_push_notification/README.md

 #### With make

 Setup env to build an iOS app with GMI build tool (see build_gmi.sh)

+Define the following environment variables:

+* GMIDEVICE: The iOS device ID.
+* GMICERTIFICATE: The certificate.
+* GMIPROVISIONING: The provisioning profile for your app.

 ```
 $ make clean all